hengtseChou/niri-setup/README.md

 > [!IMPORTANT]
 > The install script will only work on Arch Linux and its derivatives.

-For the dotfiles of the following programs, please refer to [the main configuration repo](https://github.com/hengtseChou/Conf).
+For the dotfiles of the following programs, please refer to [my dotfiles repo](https://github.com/hengtseChou/dotfiles).

 - `fastfetch`
 - `fontconfig`